 I have to conclude this is as expected from the home office and having contacted my local MP who has yet to be bothered to answer my email over this matter, it typify’s how distanced politicians are nowadays to what is really happening in the real world.
 Causing nothing but red tape and obstacles to disrupt law abiding citizens lives generally because they are so rubbish at governing, no particular political party here may I add, they are all just as bad as each other.

 The logical answer has to be firstly ban certain offensive weapons for sale on or offline, those which are distinctively military in design.
 All other knives should only be sent marked ‘over 18’s signature required’ via the delivery service who by law would have to ask for ID from anyone who may look to be underage when they deliver the item.

-Signatures raised now is over 21,000 which to put in perspective is higher than the petition against of TV licences.
+Signatures raised now is over 21,000 so far, which when to put into perspective is already a higher amount than the petition against TV licences.

 Also After watching Panorama on the BBC last night 20/08/2018 concerning antique guns and crime it’s clear criminals and youths will resort to any means to arm themselves.
 This again illustrates the lack of respect for law and enforcement in the UK and how a liberal approach to it simply doesn’t work.
 To see the show click here

 I’m very much in the camp whereby we all learn at a young age not to touch fire and any experience of being burnt stops a very high percentage of people not to do it again.
 Regardless of background or intellect there will be few if any who would risk the consequences so there has to be something that can be learnt from this, especially with breaking laws with intent of causing harm.
 There is no place for carrying weapons in the UK and this has nothing to do with what can or cannot be purchased but simply a choice made by individuals with little fear of the punishments imposed by doing so.

 Please sign up and share this link below: